happy44300/pac-man-algoscript-clone/README.md

 avoid the ghost and eat all the gomes (white dot).
 **You die when your health counter hit 0, so be careful if you are at 1 life**

-*NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.*
+*NB: If you press A you instantly win and Z you instantly die but don't tell anyone i told you that*

 ## Know bug
 * Due to CORS (Cross-Origin Resource Sharing) error within algoscript, we can't load ghost and pacman sprite
-* There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ghost sound
+* There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ambiant ghost sound
-* On low performance computer, frame rate may very, witch may alter the speed of the game (tested on a pc with a Ryzen 2600X CPU)
+* On low performance computer, frame rate may drop, witch may alter the speed of the game since the speed is tied to the frame rate (tested on a pc with a Ryzen 2600X CPU)
 * The super gomes that make the ghost weak are not implemented